imkanhaiya/interview-questions/README.md

 ### Question 4: What is Cold Observable
 ***Answer***:
   Produces data on subscription, Each Subscriber gets their own independent execution.
 Data source is inside observalbe Logic.
-(On Demand) ex- http calls, of(), interval.
+(On Demand) ex- http calls, of(), interval().

 ### Question 5: What is Hot Observable
 ***Answer***: